arialdomartini/pbt-workshop-slides/slides.md

 # some information about your slides (markdown enabled)
 title: PBT Workshop
 info: |
-  Un workshop introduttivo a Property-Based Testing
+  Un workshop introduttivo a Property-Based Testing<br/>

 # apply unocss classes to the current slide
 class: text-center